ai4society/PowerIoT-State-Identification/data/README.md

 # Validation Procedure

 - The user can look at the State Summary Validation.csv file to see how many states were optimally recognized using our method.
-- The details about the centroids obtained for the identified states can be found at _location_states.json_ file.
+- The details about the centroids obtained for the identified states can be found in the _location_states.json_ file.
 - The states identified using the trained model can be checked with the corresponding test date in the json file for a given location.